 - This came up in the host segment of Mystery Science Theater 3000 episode Hercules and the Moon Men.
 Extremely tongue in cheek, of course.

-- Newt tries to invoke this to convince his parents not to make him run in the school election, telling them he was attacked by an echidna (or hedgehog, this troper forgets which).
+- Newt tries to invoke this to convince his parents not to make him run in the school election, telling them he was attacked by an echidna.
 He rigged his shirt to squirt water like in cartoons.
 Predictably, it fails.

 - The page image is from The Huckleberry Hound Show short "Lion Tamer Huck".